 UNIV 298– Further Investigations (3 units)

 Students enters the process of answering a question, solving a problem, or addressing a topic that is too broad or complex to be dealt with adequately by a single discipline.
 As students approach parts of the larger problem, they gain experience in deciding what methods and types of information are necessary.
 In collaborating with each other, they will identify disciplinary perspectives and integrate their insights by building a more comprehensive perspective.
 Each course is team-taught, connects to areas of current faculty research, contains field research experiences, and incorporates service learning or work with a community partner.
-Gen ED: A3 Critical Thinking; GE Goals 1-4; Goals 5-7 (depending on content).
+Gen ED: A3 Critical Thinking; GE Goals 1-4.

 Upon completion of the course, the student will be able to: